EightySixK/Arknights-Endfield-FPS-Unlocker-And-Graphics-Enhancer/README.md

 Note:
-I am not responsible if this gets your account banned, I am personally yet to be banned however,
-So I believe this is safe to use.
+I am not responsible if this gets your account banned, I am personally yet to be banned however, so I believe this is safe to use.